H&M Garment Recycling Initiative

 Technology and image-making for social good & sustainability

-Known for his technical and innovative installations and productions, Dan Tobin Smith was commissioned by H&M to develop a series of larger-than-life flowers using recycled clothing to globally promote the brand’s garment recycling initiatives.
+Dan Tobin Smith was commissioned by H&M to develop an idea around a series of larger-than-life flowers using recycled clothing to promote the brand’s global garment recycling initiatives.

-Designed as powerful visual symbols, the installations were used in a series of films, in-store exhibitions, and experiential activations over the course of the project.
+Conceived as powerful visual symbols, the installations—created by set designer Rachel Thomas in collaboration with Tobin Smith—were used in a series of films, in-store exhibitions, and experiential activations over the course of the project.